Kickstart-in-net/frontend/README.md

-Here's the updated README with the folder structure you provided:

----

 # Kickstart Frontend

 Welcome to the frontend repository of **Kickstart**, the ultimate online freelancing platform designed to connect software freelancers with short-term and project-based job opportunities.
 This repo contains the code for the frontend interface, built with modern web technologies to deliver a sleek, responsive, and dynamic user experience.